RickdeJager/TrackmaniaFuzzer/README.md

 ## Triaging
 1. execute the "repro.sh" script from within "./GrammarFuzzer" to get the raw XML files that caused a crash.

+# Crashes
+Some example crash files are [included in this repository](./ExampleCrashes).